alkobtan-OR/pslp/README.md

 ## Introduction

-Items of identical size arrive at a storage bay and are stored in vertical stacks.
+Items of identical size arrive at a storage bay and are stored in vertical stacks satisfying the first-come-first-stored policy.
 After some time, these items must be retrieved according to a sequence that may differ from the original storage order.
-Since the retrieval process operates under a last-in–first-out (LIFO) policy, blocking items may occur.
+Since the retrieval process operates under a last-in–first-out policy, blocking items may occur.
 A blocking item is defined as an item whose retrieval date is later than that of another item(s) located beneath it.
 In such cases, the blocking item must be relocated to enable access to the underlying items.
 These relocations represent additional handling operations, and minimizing their number is a key objective in optimizing the efficiency of the storage and retrieval process.
 (ElWakil _et al._, 2022).

 ## Task

-The problem consists of determining how to stack the arriving items in a storage bay with definite area so that the number of blockings is minimized.
+The problem consists of determining how to stack the arriving items in a storage bay with definite area (defined by a number of horizontal tiers and vertical stacks) so that the number of blockings is minimized.

 ## Detailed description